thk4711/infrared-mouse-jiggler/README.md

 ### Use-Case

-1. If you want to prevent your computer from being locked automatically and you do not have the nessesary rights to deactivate that on OS level, you can plug in this mouse jiggler and it will show up in the OS as a USB input device.
-It will regularly move the mouse a little bit back and fore.
+1. If you want to prevent your computer from being locked automatically and you do not have the necessary rights to deactivate that on OS level, you can plug in this mouse jiggler and it will show up in the OS as a USB input device.
+It will regularly move the mouse a little bit back and forth.
 2. You listen to music or watch videos on your PC but you are not sitting next to it.
 With this device you can use any infrared remote to control things like volume and skip tracks.

 ### Hardware

 The Hardware used in this project is a Digispark.
-This a a little board with an [ATTINY85](https://www.microchip.com/en-us/product/attiny85) microcontroller with a special boot loader.
+This is a little board with an [ATTINY85](https://www.microchip.com/en-us/product/attiny85) microcontroller with a special boot loader.
 You can buy that for instance on Amazon eBay or Aliexpress.
 There are many variants with different USB connectors.
 The one I am using has a USB connector as part of the circuit board.

 The only additional component needed is an infrared receiver.
 You can buy that as well on Amazon eBay or Aliexpress.
 Just search for "infrared TSOP 38khz".